Assisted Living

 Tell us your care needs to receive options tailored to your budget.

-Depending on your loved one’s long-term care insurance policy, you may find that a portion of the home care or home health care they need isn’t eligible for benefits.
-In that case, you may want to consider using Medicare or Medicaid to pay for long-term care at home.
+Depending on your loved one’s LTC insurance policy, you may find that a portion of the home care or home health care they need isn’t eligible for benefits.
+In that case, you may want to consider using Medicare or Medicaid to pay for their home care.[03,04]

 Choosing care

-Whether you’re using a long-term care insurance policy or another payment option to pay for home care, you’ll want to make sure you’re hiring a caregiver who will be a good fit for your loved one.
+Whether you’re using an LTC insurance policy or another payment option to pay for home care, you’ll want to make sure you’re hiring a caregiver who will be a good fit for your loved one.
 The Senior Living Advisors at A Place for Mom are familiar with many home care agencies and can help you find the right caregiver, all at no cost to you.

 SHARE THE ARTICLE